Are you planning to visit this unique city but are unsure what to do in Dubai in 2 days or how much into fit into your itinerary?

 STOP 2: Abra Ride / Bur Dubai

-A must-do to include on your 2 day Dubai itinerary, in an abra ride.
+A must-do to include on your Dubai itinerary, is a short abra ride.
 The most authentic abra ride is near the gold and spice souk which is also super inexpensive.

 You can walk towards the abra station of Deira Gold Souk and get to the other side (Bur Dubai) by taking and abra (water taxi).